keyboard2769/nb-kosui/README.md

 - [ ] $ tre
 - [ ] $ dos
 - [ ] $ uno
+- [ ] $ all staticalized manager class need to be tested
-- [ ] $ refactor the local axis to work more closely with local transformer
+- [ ] $ the translator is lefted tobe staticalized and refactored

 #### heading